HarshavardhanPuchakayala/URL-Copier-chrome_extension/README.md

 # chrome_extension
-I've developed a Chrome extension that simplifies web data extraction and management.
+Developed a Chrome extension that simplifies web data extraction and management.
 This extension utilizes HTML, CSS, and JavaScript to offer three key functions:

 1. **Input Data**: Users can input data, which is displayed within the extension for easy reference.